 We have already received more than £2,500 from a number of individual donors.
 Your donation to this important and lasting part of the project will be gratefully welcomed.
 1,850 donations of as little as £6 (the number of casualties from the Borough) would secure the completion of these projects

 Donations can be made in person at the Project Workroom (B9) Linskill Centre or at the TWW1 Project shop 35 Front Street, Tynemouth and at Essell Offices, 29 Howard Street, North Shields.
 You can also make donations by cheque, payable to Tynemouth World War One Commemoration Project.
 Or donate online by clicking the donate button below.

 The project was also lucky to get the services of Alan Billany who used to work in North Tyneside's Horticultural Team.
-He is also working on supervising the maintenance with the Scouts.
-The hanging baskets were donated by Key Enterprises (1983) Limited.
+He continues supervising the maintenance with the Scouts.
+Hanging baskets were donated by Key Enterprises (1983) Limited.